-Receptor Risk Category Comment South Dublin Bay (a SAC, SPA) including ecosystems dependent on the above water body Low No preferential pathway linking the leak location to South Dublin Bay has been identified.
-No surface water outfalls to South Dublin Bay are evident along the south-eastern margin of Sean Moore Park.
-It is understood that ESB has received no reports of pollution of South Dublin Bay that could be linked to the subject loss of cable fluid.
-Water mains/ Water supply Low Whilst the potential for organic compounds to permeate water main is known (in particular plastic water pipes and the joints of other types of water pipes), the potential for linear alkyl benzenes to permeate water mains was not established during the PSA.
-The risk category assumes that cable fluid may be present as residual LNAPL in the water main trench and that there is potential for it to permeate water pipes, but not to the extent that it will impact water quality in the pipes.
+Receptor Risk Category Comment River Tolka & its estuary (a SPA); Moderate No preferential pathway linking the leak location to the River Tolka or the nearby estuary has been identified.
+It is Ecosystems dependent on the above water bodies understood that ESB has received no reports of pollution of the River Tolka or the estuary that could be linked to the subject loss of cable fluid.
+However, there is potential for residual oil to be present in the source area and the pathway to the river is relatively short.
+Water mains/ Water supply Low Whilst the potential for organic compounds to permeate water mains is known (in particular plastic water pipes and the joints of other types of water pipes), the potential for constituents of the cable fluid to permeate water mains was not established during the PSA.
+The risk category assumes that cable fluid may be present as residual LNAPL in the water main trench and that there is potential for constituents of it to permeate water pipes.
+However, the low solubility of these compounds and the expected low rate of permeation are such that they are unlikely to impact water quality in the pipes.
 Bedrock aquifer Low The bedrock is classified as a "locally important" aquifer.
-Vulnerability rating is "low" close to the leak location.
-Furthermore, the water table in the beach sands is expected to be shallow, reducing the potential for downward migration of cable fluid to the bedrock aquifer.
+The aquifer vulnerability rating is "low" close to the leak location, which infers bedrock is relatively deep.
+In addition, the water table in the overburden is expected to be shallow, reducing the potential for downward migration of cable fluid to the bedrock aquifer.
 No preferential pathways potentially linking the leak location to the aquifer have been identified.

-With regard to the risk to South Dublin Bay and its ecosystems, although the risk category from the PSA is "low", more detailed assessment is recommended to confirm this.
+More detailed assessment of the risk to the River Tolka and River Tolka Estuary SPA close to the leak location, and their associated ecosystems, is required to refine the level of risk.
 Further investigation of the risk to water mains and the bedrock aquifer is not considered necessary.